-Becoming a Good Speller!
+How to Become a Good Speller!

-When it comes to dyslexia and spelling, it's one of the few areas in which I subconsciously understand my talent, and of course, I have passed it on to all of my students.
+When it comes to dyslexia and spelling, it's one of the few areas in which I subconsciously understand my talent, and of course, I have passed it on to all my students.

 Over and over, time and again, when I asked my students to spell a word, they would see a picture of the word in its entirety and usually would be able to spell with a high degree of accuracy.
 Of course, it takes some time to become proficient at this, but if you encourage your child to go to their strength of learning, then success will evolve.

-Picture the word (letters); picture the word (letters); picture the word (letters).
+“Picture the word (letters)”; “picture the word (letters)”; “picture the word (letters)”.
 It's that simple!